-4. What measures is the cooperative utilizing to address the issue of high lease rates, as they affect crew compensation?
-For the 2016-2017 season, the majority of Dog Boat members had their IFQ fished on vessels that pay a flat 50% for opilio and 65% for red king crab.
+- 4. What measures is the cooperative utilizing to address the issue of high lease rates, as they affect crew compensation?
+Opilio was closed for the 2022-2023 season, but during the previous season, the majority of Dog Boat members had their IFQ fished on vessels that pay a flat 50% for opilio.
+Red king crab was also closed, but was 65% during the previous season.
 Prior to the 2012-2013 season, these members were receiving 50% for opilio and 70% for red king crab.
 The reduction in the red king crab royalty was a result of the voluntary industry effort.
 One member of Dog Boat (a CDQ entity) is a little more complex.
-They own a substantial amount of quota share and are clearly active as a subsidiary owns a significant share of two active crab vessels.
+They own a substantial amount of quota share and are clearly active, as a subsidiary owns a significant share of two active crab vessels.
 They fish some of their IFQ on these vessels owned by a subsidiary while other IFQ is leased out.
-Lease rates for this member during the 2016-2017 season were somewhat above 50% for opilio and 65% for red king crab.
-However, from a crew pay perspective, average lease rates for the vessel were 50% or less for opilio and 65% or less for red king crab.

-- 5. What is the level of participation from cooperative members regarding these measures?
+Lease rates for this member during the 2020-2021 season, when both opilio and red king crab were open, were somewhat above 50% for opilio and 65% for red king crab.
+However, from a crew pay perspective, average lease rates for the vessel were 50% or less for opilio and 65% or less for red king crab. - 5.
+What is the level of participation from cooperative members regarding these measures?
 All non-CDQ members of Dog Boat Cooperative have voluntarily adopted lease rates of 50% for opilio and 65% for red king crab.
 The one CDQ member of Dog Boat Cooperative modified its harvest contracts so that those vessels fishing this members IFQ did not deduct average lease rates of more than 50% for opilio or more than 65% for red king crab against crew pay. - 6.
 How effective have these measures been?
 These voluntary measures have effectively reduced all Dog Boat Cooperative average lease rates, as it affects crew, for red king crab from 70% to 65%.
 In addition, all Dog Boat Cooperative members are now either receiving only 50% lease rates on opilio or ensuring that crew are not deducted more than 50% against crew pay. - 7.
 What future measures does the cooperative plan to take to address the Council concerns over active participation and lease rates as they affect crew compensation?
 Some members of Dog Boat Cooperative (both active and non-active members) are pursuing additional opportunities to invest in Bering Sea crab vessels.
-There has also been some talk, but no concrete plans as of yet, as to how to facilitate the transfer of C shares from non-active Dog Boat members to crew of active vessels owned by Dog Boat members.
-Finally, Dog Boat members intend to continue with the voluntary measures described in this report in the future.
+The low crab TACs create an impediment to any serious discussions on this topic.
+Dog Boat members intend to continue with the voluntary measures described in this report in the future.